CrayLabs/SmartSim-Scaling/README.md

 Each time you run a scaling test it is considered a single run.
 This is how the `results/'exp_name'` is organized.
 The results will be within a folder named `run-YEAR-MONTH-DAY-TIME`.
-A results folder with multiple runs of inference standard with the default `exp_name` would look like:
+A result's folder with multiple runs of inference standard with the default `exp_name` would look like:

 ```bash